Judge Dismisses Charges Against Ex-Assistant Principal in Virginia School Shooting Case

 Key Facts

-- A Virginia judge dismissed the case against former Assistant Principal Ebony Parker regarding a 2023 teacher shooting.
+- A Virginia judge dismissed the case against former assistant principal Ebony Parker regarding a 2023 teacher shooting.

 - Prosecutors argued Parker failed to act on warnings that a child had a gun in his backpack.

-- The charges related to the shooting of a teacher by a 6-year-old student at a Virginia elementary school.
+- The incident involved a 6-year-old student shooting a teacher at a Virginia elementary school.

 What Happened